 18 Years and Older

-This study is taking place at multiple care centres across the US.
-It will look at the effectiveness of the inhaled drug nitric oxide in adults with cystic fibrosis who are taking an inhaled antibiotic.
+This study is taking place at multiple centres across the U.S. It will look at the safety and effectiveness of the anti-inflammatory drug JBT-101, as well as how the body processes the drug, in adults with CF.

 No mutation requirement